2016 WALKLEY CATEGORIES EXPLAINED

 Book: The Walkley Book Award celebrates the value and importance of journalism and acknowledges the proud line-up of Australian writers who have taken subjects of enduring topicality and consequence from news bulletins, eye-witness reporting, investigations and historical records and provided readers with expanded factual detail, revelation and greater clarity of analysis in book form.

 Documentary: This award recognises excellence in documentary production that is grounded in the principles of journalism – accuracy, impact, public benefit, ethics, creativity, research and reporting – together with rigorous filmmaking.
 The award is open to a variety of documentary storytelling styles and the judges will be looking for courage and creativity in concept, approach and execution.
 Documentaries may encompass in-depth examination of issues of local, national or international importance or of contemporary or historic events and may include investigative, biographical and first person stories that reflect the emotion and drama of the human experience.
-Regularly scheduled television current affairs programs are not eligible to enter the documentary category.
+Entries that have appeared within regularly scheduled television current affairs programs must be documentary in nature and execution.

 Print/text journalism recognises journalism delivered primarily through the written word across print or digital media.
 It replaces the traditional print section.

 News report: This category recognises excellence in news journalism created for text formats.
 It recognises the diverse skills of the news reporter/journalist – not just for breaking news but for all the other elements that make a great story under the pressure of deadlines – tenacity, writing ability, accuracy, ethics, research, impact and great storytelling.
-Entrants can include up to three related news items.
 The emphasis of this award is on solid, gripping reporting and outstanding individual (or small team) efforts in covering a news story.
+Entries in this category may be a single news report or no more than three related reports on the same subject.

-Feature writing short (under 4,000 words): Short-form feature writing recognises newspaper and magazine-style feature journalism in print or digital.
+Feature writing short (under 4,000 words): This category recognises short form newspaper and magazine-style feature writing in print or digital.
 The focus of this award remains on quality writing.
 It celebrates excellence in the craft of feature writing and storytelling, with prime consideration given to the written word and research ability as well as originality, creativity, impact and technique.
 (This award is also open to multi-media packages where writing is the primary medium.)
+Based on a single entry.

 Feature writing long (over 4,000 words): Primarily and critically, this award is judged on the quality of writing and narrative skill in written works over 4000 words.
-This award recognises long form journalism that shines a light, tells a compelling story or provides in-depth analysis and investigation.
+Based on a single entry, this award recognises long form journalism that shines a light, tells a compelling story or provides in-depth analysis and investigation.
 It also recognises reporting excellence, accuracy, storytelling, originality and high standards of ethics and research.
 (This award is also open to multi-media packages where writing is the primary medium.)

-Photo of the Year: This is a new accolade in 2013 to recognise an outstanding “hero” image worthy of individual celebration and recognition.
+Photo of the Year: This award recognises an outstanding “hero” image worthy of individual celebration and recognition.
 Judges will select a single image that defines the year from photographs submitted across all categories in the awards.

 News photography: Newsworthiness, impact, technical superiority, creativity and originality will be looked at in this category.
 News photography encompasses a range of news photography from an exclusive or spontaneous news moment or images depicting news values on the day.
 The images should represent a story or event not a series on a theme.

 Sport photography: This category will reward those who capture the emotion and drama of sport.
 Entries may show action and/or feature imagery in the sporting arena.
-Will be judged on up to three images on one subject, story or event (not a theme).
+Will be judged on up to five images.
+These do not have to be related and can represent a body of work.

 Nikon-Walkley portrait prize: Recognising excellence in portraiture, photographers can enter a single image for this Nikon-Walkley prize.